JustinPatenaude/balticathletics/products/baseball.md

 - title: 2021 Softball Uniform Flyer
   photo: "/2021 Softball Uniform Flyer.pdf"
 promotions:
-- title: Easton Incrediballs - 9", 11", 12"
-  image: "/2022-01-04 14.44.56.jpg"
-  price: 8
-  description: |-
-    Nylon cover
-    9" Training Baseball - $8.00
-    11" Training Softball - $10.50
-    12" Training Softball - $10.50
-- title: SKLZ Bullet Ball
-  image: "/Bullet-Ball_672x672.jpg"
-  price: 19
-  description: |-
-    ONE available at $19.00, Regular $25.00
-    Salesman sample - couple grass stains
-    Works perfect

-    Get instant feedback at your pitch speed with the SKLZ Bullet Ball.
-The ideal pitching trainer for any age or skill level, the Bullet Ball measures velocities up to 120 mph.
-Perfect for use on the field or in the backyard, the ball can be thrown to another player or into a net.
-Adjusting to distance from 46’ to 60’ 6”, the ball is perfect for use both on the field or in the backyard.
-Throw it to another player or into a net, the Bullet Ball makes the perfect training aid all year round.
-- title: Champion Umpire Indicator SI4-1
-  image: "/2022-01-04 14.45.21.jpg"
-  price: 7.85
-  description: |-
-    - 4-Wheel umpire indicator for counting balls, strikes, outs, and innings
-    - Made of stainless steel for exceptional durability on the field
-    - Small size fits easily in a pocket
-    - Pack of 12 for multiple teams or staff members
-    - Silver with optic yellow digits
 - title: CLEARANCE - SKLZ Batting BT360-100-02
   image: "/2022-01-04 14.46.04.jpg"
   price: 36